MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging-new.md

 Since MvvmCross 8, we have switched to using [Microsoft.Extensions.Logging][dotnet-logging] instead of rolling our own interface for logging.
 This is a nice and stable API and has support for multiple third party logging providers.
 Similarly to what we had before with `IMvxLog` and `IMvxLogProvider`, just without the reflection to not directly depend on the third party providers.

-You will be able to inject either a `ILogger` or `ILoggerFactory` into your classes resolved through the MvvmCross IoC provider.
+You will be able to inject either a `ILogger<T>` or `ILoggerFactory` into your classes resolved through the MvvmCross IoC provider.
 This could be for ViewModels, Services, Repositories etc. Normal usage would look something like:

 ```csharp
 public class MyViewModel : MvxViewModel